Fernando Espínola

-Fernando Espínola (born 26 June 2000) is a Paraguayan footballer who plays as an attacking midfielder for Paraguayan Primera División side Club Sol de América.
+Fernando Espínola (born 26 June 2000) is a Paraguayan footballer who plays as an attacking midfielder.

 Career

 Club career

 Espínola is a product of Club Sol de América.
 He got his professional debut for the club in the Paraguayan Primera División on 29 April 2019, when he was in the starting lineup against Sportivo Luqueño.
 He made a total of three appearances in that season.